Typee-Language/Typee/_Global_Documentation/typee_software_design.md

 A1 instance_of_A1 = A1();           // instantiation of class A1
 A2 instance_of_A2 = A2();           // instantiation of class A2

-? in (A1, A2) some_instance;
+? in (A1, A2) some_instance;        // typical Typee instruction, see explanation below
 some_instance = instance_of_A1;     // consistent, so legal assignment (1)
 some_instance = instance_of_A2;     // consistent, so legal assignment (2)
 some_instance = instance_of_Abase;  // consistent, so legal assignment (3)
 ```

-In the above code, Types A1 and Abase may be used together in an expression or
+In the above code, types A1 and Abase may be used together in an expression or
 an assignment.
-The same is true also for typeds A2 and Abase.
+The same is true also for types A2 and Abase.
 So, object
 `instance_of_A1` is type-consistent with object `instance_of_Abase` as well as
-Object `instance_of_A2` is also type-consistent with object
+object `instance_of_A2` is also type-consistent with object
 `instance_of_Abase`.

-The special, unusual, line is typical of __Typee__ syntax:
+This special, unusual, next line is typical of __Typee__ syntax:
 ```
 ? in (A1, A2) some_instance;
 ```
 It declares a new variable, `some_instance`, which can be either of type A1 or
 of type A2 while this is not known at declaration time.
 The three next
-assignments after this line are all legal. `some_instance` may be assigned
+assignments after this line in the code example are all legal. `some_instance`
-type `A1` instances __(1)__ as well as `A2` instances __(2)__ and since `A1`
+may be assigned type `A1` instances __(1)__ as well as `A2` instances __(2)__
-and `A2` types both inherit from class `Abase`, `some_instance` may also be
+and since `A1` and `A2` types both inherit from class `Abase`,
-assigned an `Abase` instance __(3)__.
+`some_instance` may also be assigned an `Abase` instance __(3)__.

-The _Elaborator_ is able to statically elaborate those consistencies and to
+The _Elaborator_ is able to statically elaborate those consistencies and is
-validate these three assignment statements.
+able to validate these three assignment statements.

 Finally, type aliases can also be statically checked for consistency with
 built-in types, since they just are aliases that can be grouped into the
 type cluster of the type they are aliasing.

 Should inconsistencies be detected by the _Elaborator_, corresponding _error
-nodes_ are generated by the _Elaborator_ in the _errors report_ generated by
+nodes_ are generated by the _Elaborator_ in the __errors report__ it
-the _Elaborator_.
+generates.
 See next sub-section.

 #### 3.1.3.5 Validated Intermediate Code & Errors Report

-At instantiation time, the _Front-End Elaborator_ initializes an empty
+At its instantiation time, the _Front-End Elaborator_ initializes an empty
 __Error Report__.
 This is a list of error nodes, ordered on the line
 increasing number where the errors occurred (this information is inserted in
 the _intermediate codes_ nodes by the _Scanner_ and the _Parser_).

 The _Elaborator_ elaborates then identifiers categorization, infers types and
-check their consistencies as much as possible.
-For this, it runs through the
+checks for their consistencies as much as possible.
+For this, it runs through
-_syntaxic intermediate code_ generated by the _Parser_.
+the _syntaxic intermediate code_ generated by the _Parser_.

-Remember, this I.C. gets a __tree__ structure.
-The _Elaborator_ runs through
+Remember, this syntaxic I.C. gets a __tree__ structure.
+The _Elaborator_ runs
-it via a left-most descent walk, I.C. node after I.C node.
-It eventually get
+through it via a left-most descent walk, I.C. node after I.C. node.
+It
-token nodes and maybe will traverse _error nodes_.
-These are either
+eventually get token nodes and maybe will traverse _error nodes_.
+These are
-_unexpected token_ errors generated by the _Scanner_ or _syntaxic_ errors
+either _unexpected token_ errors generated by the _Scanner_ or _syntaxic_
-detected by the _Parser_.
-Every time an _error node_ is passed through by the
+errors detected by the _Parser_.
+Every time an _error node_ is passed through
-_Elaborator_ in the _syntaxic intermediate code_, the _Ealborator appends this
+by the _Elaborator_ in the _syntaxic intermediate code_, the _Elaborator_
-_error node_ o its __Error Report__ list.
+appends this _error node_ to its __Error Report__ list.

-Meanwhile, while checking types consistency, if any inconsistency is detected
+Meanwhile, if any types inconsistency is detected by the _Elaborator_, an
-by the _Elaborator_, an _error node_ integrating this inconsistency is appended
+_error node_ integrating this inconsistency is appended to the
-to the __Error Report__.
+__Error Report__.

 Once the _Elaborator_ completes, it provides both the _syntaxic intermediate
 code_ and the __Error Report__.
 When the error report is empty, the provided